NicholasRabbit/Computer-Architecture/CSAPP/Note on Learning CSAPP.md

 2) To represent numbers are very close to $0$.

-3) Note that there is no need to add an implicit `1` back to the fraction; denormalised values are always smaller than 1 since the exponent is all zeros.
-There is smooth transition from denormalised values to normalised values.
+**Note** that there is no need to add an implicit `1` back to the fraction; denormalised values are always smaller than 1 since the exponent is all zeros.
+There is smooth transition from denormalised values to normalised ones.
 See Figure 2.34.

+**N.B.** Denormalised values are always less than 1.

+**Case 3: Infinity & NaN**

+NaN stands for "not a number".

 ##### 2.4.3 Example Numbers